ICT4H/atomfeed/doc/event-driven.md

             <entry>..</entry>
         </feed>

 This resource is effectively equivalent to the feed entry point.
-It represents the most recent feed that has not yet been "filled up".
+It represents the most recent feed that has not yet been finished.

     <?xml version="1.0">
         <feed xmlns="http://www.w3.org/2005/Atom">